flutter/website/src/docs/codelabs/layout-basics.md

 ## Image widget

 The `Image` widget displays an image.
-You can reference images using a URL, or you can include images inside your app package and reference them locally.
+You either can reference images using a URL, or you can include images inside your app package.
 Since DartPad can't package an image, the following example uses an image from the network.